Send the kids out to trick or treat with full bellies! Pumpkin Empanadas are a festive, filling Halloween dinner that are easy to make!

-Spoon the beef mixture into the center of one biscuit, leaving a space around the entire edge, then sprinkle with some cheese.
+Spoon a heaping spoonful of beef mixture into the center of each biscuit, leaving a space around the entire edge.

-Place another flattened biscuit over the meat-topped one and using a fork, press and seal the edges.
+Place another flattened biscuit over the meat-topped ones.
+Then, using a fork, press and seal the edges.

 Pinch a small portion of the dough and stretch outward just a bit to form the stem of your pumpkin.